 A hot fire doesn't have to be very large

 A fire in a fireplace is especially nice when the fireplace really radiates heat without you having to build a very large fire.
 Thanks to the heat, you can set the thermostat on your heater a good bit lower.
+Then wood-burning can become a sustainable way to heat in cold periods, for example, in combination with a hybrid heat pump.
 How do you ensure that?

 Ensure a constantly good and quietly burning fire

 A poorly maintained fire that keeps going out, produces a lot of smoke and then sometimes suddenly burns very hot, provides the least heat.
 How do you address that?
 Ensure a good draft in the fireplace, use properly dried wood and pay attention when building the fire.
 It is also best from the perspective of eco-friendliness to maintain a quietly burning fire.
-(Also see 10 tips to improve the draft of the chimney of the open fireplace and 10 tips for eco-friendly fireplace use).
+(Also see 10 Tips to improve the chimney draft of the open fireplace and 12 tips for eco-friendly fireplace use).